cwendorf/EASI/D-ExtensionExamples/README.md

 ### Included Examples

-**Summary Extension**: These examples provide summary statistics, boxplots, and data plots for single-factor designs.
+**Summarize Extension**: These examples provide summary statistics, boxplots, and data plots for single-factor designs.

-- The [**SummaryOneWay**](./SummaryOneWay/) files analyze an example of a single-factor between-subjects design
+- The [**SummarizeOneWay**](./SummarizeOneWay/) files analyze an example of a single-factor between-subjects design
-- The [**SummaryRepeated**](./SummaryRepeated/) files analyze an example of a single-factor within-subjects design
+- The [**SummarizeRepeated**](./SummarizeRepeated/) files analyze an example of a single-factor within-subjects design

 **Pairwise Extension**: These examples analyze unadjusted paiwise comparisons for single-factor designs.